Mr Hyde

 JEKYLL_PAT: $

-• is using cache to not download same Gems each run
+- is using cache to not download same

-• runs action to build page and publish ot on branch master, with a push that is possible thanks to secrets.JEKYLL_PAT
+each run - runs action to build page and publish ot on branch

 How to create secret.JEKYLL_PAT